Lettings policy

 Witness Protection Scheme

-Where a customer is referred by police authorities or Leeds City Council Anti-Social Behaviour Team as part of the National Witness Mobility Scheme.
+Where a referral is accepted by Leeds from a police authority or Leeds City Council Anti-Social Behaviour Team as part of the National Witness Mobility Scheme.

 Lettings of specific property types

-Where the customer has been assessed by the council as requiring an adapted or adaptable property.
+Where the customer ordinarily resident in Leeds has been assessed by the council as requiring a significantly adapted or adaptable property.

 Extra care scheme